 My not so humble opinion is that every piano is a “one of a kind.”
 Every acoustic piano has its own distinctive touch, look and sound… personality and characteristics, so to speak.
 If your job is to help steer folks in the direction of the very best piano for them inside their price range, why would you advise them to decide with partial information and without the benefit of the experience of getting to know you, the best concierge in town, and getting to know the pianos they should consider for this significant decision?
 I’m not saying that everyday commodities and goods should not be purchased online.
-I’m saying that an instrument which most likely will live in a home for decades and either inspire or demotivate players it comes in contact with should NOT be treated as a widget.
+I AM saying that an instrument which most likely will live in a home for decades and either inspire or de-motivate players it comes in contact with should NOT be treated as a widget.

-The worst thing you can do to yourself is to allow the prospect to make a decision based upon price and a picture before you even get to show them any pianos in person where they can see, touch, and hear the actual personality of an instrument.
-Back to the weekend sale example: after a properly set appointment (I think I have an article already on this), a proper greeting designed to get them to like you and a thorough fact finding the best event sales persons’ would end the exchange before the prospects even got to see the pianos in such a manner: “Based upon what you’ve shared with me I can think of two or three pianos that would be perfect for you to consider.
+The worst thing you can do to yourself is to allow the prospect to make a decision based upon price and a picture, before you even get to show them any pianos in person where they can see, touch, and hear the actual personality of an instrument.
+Back to the weekend sale example: after a properly set appointment (I think I have an article already on this), a proper greeting designed to get them to like you and a thorough fact finding, the best event sales persons’ would end the exchange before the prospects even got to see the pianos in such a manner: “Based upon what you’ve shared with me I can think of two or three pianos that would be perfect for you to consider.
 Please give me permission to introduce you to them”

 It takes some diverting and deflecting to get people off of “out the door price” and sometimes you can’t.
-Sometimes prospects aren’t able to focus on the best way to buy the right piano for them BUT your job is to educate them and not re-enforce the ignorance of making an important decision without all the proper information.
-The stone-cold truth is that the proper information cannot be gained by talks or texts or e-mails.
+Sometimes prospects aren’t able to focus on the best way to buy the right piano for them, BUT your job is to educate them and not re-enforce the ignorance of making an important decision without all the proper information.
+The stone-cold truth is that the proper information cannot be gained by talks or texts or emails.
 The only way to see if an instrument actually belongs in your home is to feel, hear, see in person and experience the candidates.

 To summarize, make friends, set appointments and put the appropriate instruments in front of prospects in a “live” setting.
-The trick for ALL piano sales persons with a good LeadFlow™ is to figure out how to get them to like you enough to be their resource for information and advice on all things piano.
-Then a funny thing happens… when you carefully identify and meet peoples needs by providing them good options you increase your value to the market place and subsequently your income.
+The trick for ALL piano sales persons with a good LeadFlow is to figure out how to get them to like you; like you enough to allow you to be their resource for information and advice on all things piano.
+Then a funny thing happens: When you carefully identify and meet people’s needs by providing them good options, you increase your value to the marketplace and subsequently your income.
 BUT don’t put the cart before the old proverbial horse.

-In summary: so, I get it, you need to sell.
+In summary: So, I get it, you need to sell.
 All of us sales professionals do.
 The problem is that IF you look or act like it, you will sell less.
-If you exhibit a servant’s heart and try through voicemail, texts and e-mails to serve as many people as possible your numbers will take care of themselves.
+If you exhibit a servant’s heart and try through voice mail, texts and emails to serve as many people as possible, your numbers will take care of themselves.
 Guess what…the greatest sales individuals I’ve known don’t force it.
-YES, be diligent, diplomatically persistent, and by all means know your product BUT above all else learn to get people to just plain talk with you and put together some instruments for them to consider.
+YES, be diligent, diplomatically persistent, and by all means know your product, BUT above all else learn to get people to just plain talk with you and put together some instruments for them to consider.

 Sell the Opportunity not the Piano.